Victorivus/MLTrail/README.md

 poetry install
 ```

 # Download data from LiveTrail locally
 Launch the following command:

 ```
 python src/database/loader_LiveTrail/db_LiveTrail_loader.py
 ```

+If nothing is modified, default folder is `.data/`, inside we will find the DB (`events.db`) and a folder `csv/` containing all the downloaded results.

 usage: db_LiveTrail_loader.py [-h] [-p PATH] [-d DATA_PATH] [-c] [-u]